My Swiss Life: Mid Term Report on Moving to Switzerland

 Do you think discrimination exists?

-If I ever had the slightest inkling that discrimination existed, I wouldn’t have moved.
+If I had even the slightest inkling of discrimination being a significant issue, I wouldn’t have moved to Switzerland.

 To answer the question, yes, discrimination does exist.